daviduhden/Xsunaba/README.md

 ## Overview

-Xsunaba is a utility to run X11 (or just X) applications in a rudimentary sandbox ('sunaba' from Japanese) to limit access to your files and X11 events (especially keyboard input).
+Xsunaba is a utility to run X11 (or just X) applications in a basic sandbox ('sunaba' from Japanese) to limit access to your files and X11 events (especially keyboard input).
 The 'sandbox' consists of:

 1. A separate local user account under which the X11 application will be run, restricting access to your user files (assuming appropriate permissions are in place).
 2. A separate X session created and rendered into a window within your running X display using `Xephyr`, preventing the sandboxed X application from snooping on X11 events in the parent X session & display.

-_IMPORTANT:_ This _does not_ guarantee access is prevented outside the sandbox user & display, but should be at least marginally safer.
+_IMPORTANT:_ This _does not_ guarantee access is prevented outside the sandbox user & display, but it should be at least marginally safer.

 This is based on [a script by Milosz Galazka](https://blog.sleeplessbeastie.eu/2013/07/19/how-to-create-browser-sandbox/) (see [Internet Archive's Wayback Machine archive](https://web.archive.org/web/20210115000000*/https://blog.sleeplessbeastie.eu/2013/07/19/how-to-create-browser-sandbox/)) and ported to [OpenBSD](http://www.openbsd.org/).

-For those using Xsunaba under OpenBSD, some X11 applications in ports tree utilize the [pledge(2)](https://man.openbsd.org/pledge) & [unveil(2)](https://man.openbsd.org/unveil) functions to further restrict access to the filesystem.
+For those using Xsunaba under OpenBSD, some X11 applications in the ports tree utilize the [pledge(2)](https://man.openbsd.org/pledge) & [unveil(2)](https://man.openbsd.org/unveil) functions to further restrict access to the filesystem.

 ## Prerequisites